spacebanana420/tanuki/README.md

 <img src="images/leaf.png" width="120"/>
 </p>

 Tanuki Launcher is a cross-platform launcher for the Touhou Project games.
 It supports all games from Touhou 6 onwards.
+Tanuki is also capable of recording video and audio footage, whether you're playing Touhou or not.

 The launcher uses a TUI interface and is very simple to use and configure.
 You can add your games and game data (screenshots, etc) to your configuration list.
 It's very convenient to launch a game once your configuration is done.